travetto/travetto/module/rest-upload/README.md

 This module provides a clean and direct mechanism for processing uploads, built upon [@fastify/busboy](https://github.com/fastify/busboy).
 The module also provides some best practices with respect to temporary file deletion.

-Once the files are uploaded, they are exposed on [RESTful API](https://github.com/travetto/travetto/tree/main/module/rest#readme "Declarative api for RESTful APIs with support for the dependency injection module.")'s request object as `req.files`.
-The uploaded files are constructed as `File` instances.
+Once the files are uploaded, they are exposed on [RESTful API](https://github.com/travetto/travetto/tree/main/module/rest#readme "Declarative api for RESTful APIs with support for the dependency injection module.")'s request object as `req.uploads`.
+The uploaded files are constructed as `Blob` instances.

 A simple example: